JustinFletcher/justinfletcher.github.io/essays/other-evidence-of-professional-capacity.md

 ## Research

+My role as the lead for the USSF SSC/ECZGA AI and Autonomy project, I directly supervise a variety of research programs.
+A selection of those programs are described below; only those programs with which I am personally and substantially involved (i.e., directly supervise and/or personally execute) are included.

 ### SatNet
+Designed and implemented a computer vision approach to deep space resident space object detection.

+### SpectraNet
+Designed and implemented a computer vision approach to deep space resident space object detection.

+### The Distributed Aperture System for Interferometric Exploitation (DASIE)
+Designed and implemented a computer vision approach to deep space resident space object detection.

+### PoseNet
 Designed and implemented a computer vision approach to deep space resident space object detection.

 ## Selected Professional Presentations